Cinthia Chen / Anna May Wong, The Actress Who Died a Thousand Deaths

 This project was workshopped and performed in Balch Area Theater.
 The project was funded and supported by the Talamas Film Study Sponsorship, Tufts Diversity Fund, as well as the International Literary & Visual Studies and Drama & Dance Department.

-Annie Lye and Danielle Kong (headshot)
+Tucker W Mitchell (production) and Danielle Kong (headshot)